-From the 2019 Ministry Narrative
+From the 2021 Ministry Narrative

-Pastoral Care takes on a variety of expressions in our parish.
-The most obvious occurs when the parishioners and staff take care of one another in times of need.
-In that light, our Rector Emeritus, other local retired Episcopal clergy, and our Eucharistic Visitors are always available for home communions.
-As well, we are eager to be there for visitation of the sick in hospitals and being with people during emergencies of all types.
-Parishioners know that at any time, all they need to do is pick up the phone or send an email or text to be connected with the prayer chain or to be provided any other type of support.
-As a family, we are not only able to do that, but we are eager to do what we can to help each other out when times are tough.
+Parishioners know that at any time, all they need to do is pick up the phone or send an email or text to be connected with the prayer chain or any other type of support.
+As a church, we are not only able to do that, but we are eager to do what we can to help each other out when times are tough.
+During this pandemic, we’ve bought each other groceries, sent care packages, taken each other to the doctor, written notes, and made phone calls “just to check in”.
+Each Monday, our flower guild delivers our altar flowers to those who are ailing or alone.

 The wider mission of the church, again supported by our diocesan assessment, provides extensive pastoral care for those in the dawn of life, the children, and to those in the twilight of life, the elderly.
 Our pledges and our gifts support ministries which provide not only direct services, but also training to lay and ordained ministers throughout our country and the world.